alezkv/alezkv.pro/src/content/blog/unfork-with-argocd.md

     namespace: multiple-sources
 ```

-You can combine any suported by ArgoCD sources.
-So for example you could get external software from kustomize, then apply local Helm Chart and finally trow on top couple plain manifests.
+You can combine any sources supported by ArgoCD.
+For example, you could obtain external software from Kustomize, then apply a local Helm Chart, and finally apply a couple of plain manifests on top.

 ### Umbrella chart

-This tecknik utilize dependency feature of Helm Cart.
-You can use multiple charts as a dependacyes as well as bake it's configuration within umrella chart.
+This technique utilizes the dependency feature of Helm Chart.
+You can use multiple charts as dependencies and also embed their configurations within an umbrella chart.

-You need to have `Application` and umbrella Chart.
+You need to have the Application and the umbrella chart.

 `$ tree apps`
 ```